-Today boat shoes are typified by a number of identifiable features.
-First and foremost will be the main material used on the shoe.
+Today, boat shoes are typified by a number of identifiable features.
+First and foremost is the main material used on the shoe.
 “Leather is the most typical material found on a boat shoe,” says Frost.
 “The more premium the leather, the greater number of different shades will be visible around the toe and heel where the leather has been stretched.
 Nubuck and suede are also excellent choices, the higher the quality, the richer the nap of the material.”

-Then, there’s the remaining construction of the shoe: lambskin lining, extra padding in the foot bed and a 360-degree lacing system where the laces clinch down the top of the foot as well as feeding around the heel.
+Then, there’s the remaining construction of the shoe: lambskin lining, extra padding in the footbed and a 360-degree lacing system where the laces cinch down the top of the foot as well as feeding around the heel.
 All of these extras raise the level of the shoe’s execution, look and wearability both on- and off-deck.

-As boat shoes are likely to come into contact with water at some point (whether it’s the ocean or a spilled pint of lager), remember to always dry them at room temperature to keep the leather from drying out and developing cracks.
+As boat shoes are likely to come into contact with water at some point (whether it’s the ocean or a spilt pint of lager), remember always to dry them at room temperature to keep the leather from drying out and developing cracks.

 Now that you’re suitably educated in boat shoe history and maintenance, let’s take a look at some of the best examples you can get your hands on and your feet in.

-While it’s true that Lacoste is a tennis apparel brand, set up by a tennis player to make, well, tennis stuff, there’s no arguing with the fact the brand makes some seriously good boat shoes.
+While it’s true that Lacoste is a tennis apparel brand, set up by a tennis player to make, well, tennis stuff, there’s no arguing with the fact it makes some seriously good boat shoes.

 If you’re going to buy a pair of boat shoes, you might as well go with the brand that invented them.
-Sperry is to boat shoes what Apple is to smartphones and what Coca-Cola is to fizzy drinks.
+Sperry is to boat shoes what Apple is to smartphones and what Patron is to tequila.

-The US firm is essentially the boat shoe granddaddy and has a truly unbeatable heritage appeal.
+The US firm is essentially the boat shoe granddaddy and has a genuinely unbeatable heritage appeal.
 For classic, two-lug, leather and suede versions, this should be your first port of call.